Julius Luipa: Life after boxing

 By 1982, Luipa was completely impoverished and the newspapers brought his sad circumstances to light.
-Since leaving his last job with the Chingola District Council as an Assistant Community Development Officer, Luipa had fallen on hard times.
+Since leaving his last job with the Chingola District Council as an assistant community development officer, Luipa had fallen on hard times.
 With nowhere to stay, he was being kept by his brother in Ndola's Mushili township and had been forced to surrender his wife to her parents because he could no longer afford to take care of her.

 He was suffering from a bad case of stomach cramps which forced him to do away with proper meals and subsist on bread, buns and water.
 “Each time I take cooked food I suffer from indigestion so my proper diet now is dry buns and water,” he disclosed to the Zambia Daily Mail.
 What kept him going was his Christian faith and he never missed prayers, spending most of his mornings and evenings at the Mushili Roman Catholic Church.
 “I’m a sick man and my career has suffered.
 There is no hope except to pray hard so that the Almighty could lessen my sufferings.”

 Boxing trainer Ellis Bwalya appealed to the Ministry of Youth & Sport to help the neglected former champion while promoter Pius Kakungu bought him some clothes and appealed to well-wishers to do the same.
 “He is lonely.
 His friends have deserted him because he is always in tatters,” said Kakungu.

 Exhibition bouts whose proceeds would be given to him were mooted and a charity drive improved his circumstances somewhat as he eventually moved back into his own house in Chingola where he faded into obscurity.

 Death

 After being ill for some time Luipa died at home on 19 June 1996, with barely a mention of his passing in the local media.
-The Times of Zambia however still described him as a destitute and this was echoed by the man who dethroned him Lottie Mwale, who described him as a brother.
+The Times of Zambia however still described him as a destitute and this was echoed by the man who dethroned him, Lottie Mwale, who described him as a brother.
 “It is sad he is gone.
 He died a poor man, rather forgotten despite his contribution to Zambian boxing.
 He was like a brother to me and I learnt a lot from him.”

-He was put to rest at Chiwempala Cemetery on 21 June 1996.
+He was laid to rest at Chiwempala Cemetery on 21 June 1996.